 The software lets you publish documents easily and quickly.
 It can automatically populate documentation pages with machine-readable instructions and dynamic examples by pulling code snippets, headers, and sample requests.

 Furthermore, Postman lets developers share their APIs with their audience with fewer steps.
-Additionally, the internal collaboration features let bigger developer teams work together and improve documents through code reviews and real-time comments.
+The internal collaboration features also let bigger developer teams work together and improve documents through code reviews and real-time comments.

 Pros